Skip to content

 Sardinia

 The nuraghe was first excavated in the 1950s and has since been designated as a UNESCO World Heritage site due to its historical and cultural significance.
 Visitors to Su Nuraxi can explore the intricate stone architecture and gain insight into the advanced building techniques of the Nuragic people.
 The surrounding landscape is also dotted with other nuraghe, demonstrating the widespread influence of this ancient civilisation.
 The site offers a fascinating glimpse into the prehistoric past of Sardinia and is a must-see for history enthusiasts and those interested in ancient civilisations.
-With its towering stone walls and rich historical significance, Nuraghe Su Nuraxi remains a testament to the ingenuity and architectural prowess of its ancient builders.
+With its towering stone walls and rich historical significance, Nuraghe Su Nuraxi remains a testament to its ancient builders’ ingenuity and architectural prowess.

 2. Nuraghe Losa